apache/solr-operator/docs/solr-backup/README.md

 Triggering these backups involves setting configuration options on both the SolrCloud and SolrBackup CRDs.
 The SolrCloud instance is responsible for defining one or more backup "repositories" (metadata describing where and how the backup data should be stored).
-SolrBackup instances then trigger backups by referencing these repositories by name, listing the Solr collections to back up, and optionally requesting some limited post-processing of the backup data (compression, relocation, etc).
+SolrBackup instances then trigger backups by referencing these repositories by name, listing the Solr collections to back up, and optionally scheduling recurring backups.

-For detailed information on how to best configure backups for your use case, please refer to the detailed schema information provided by `kubectl explain solrcloud.spec.dataStorage.backupRestoreOptions` and its child elements, as well as `kubectl explain solrbackup`.
+For detailed information on how to best configure backups for your use case, please refer to the detailed schema information provided by `kubectl explain solrcloud.spec.backupRepositories` and its child elements, as well as `kubectl explain solrbackup`.

-This page outlines how to create and delete a Kubernetes SolrBackup
+This page outlines how to create and delete a Kubernetes SolrBackup.

 - [Creation](#creating-an-example-solrbackup)
 - [Recurring/Scheduled Backups](#recurring-backups)